 Harvard offers you a choice of several medical plans so that you can compare the options and select a plan that best meets your and your family’s needs and preferences.
-All plans (except the PPO) are offered through both of our providers: Harvard’s own Harvard University Group Health Plan (HUGHP) and top-rated Harvard Pilgrim Health Care (HPHC).
-See how the two provider networks compare here.
+Plans are offered through two providers: Harvard's own Harvard University Group Health Plan (HUGHP) and Blue Cross Blue Shield of Massachusetts (BCBSMA).

 Health Maintenance Organization (HMO)

 With an HMO, you select a primary care physician (PCP) who coordinates your care and can provide you with referrals to in-network specialists.
 Out-of-network care is not covered, except in certain emergency situations.

 Like an HMO, you designate a PCP.
 However, you have the flexibility to use out-of-network providers for services, with higher out-of-pocket costs.

 Available only to employees who reside outside New England through BCBSMA.
 Go to any health care professional you choose inside or outside your network without a PCP referral.
 You will have higher out-of-pocket costs for out-of-network care.

 High-Deductible Health Plan (HDHP)Featuring lower premiums and higher deductibles than a traditional health plan, the HDHP is offered in conjunction with a Health Savings Account (HSA).
 (External postdocs and stipendees are not eligible for this plan.)

 With the same benefits as a traditional POS, the POS Plus plan has higher premiums and a higher out-of-pocket maximum in exchange for no deductible or coinsurance for in-network services.